evanderin67/Interactive-Dashboard-and-Visualization-Global-Layoff-Data/README.md

 # Interactive Dashboard and Visualization Global Layoff Data

 This project aims to analyze layoff conditions at sectoral, global and country levels.
-The analysis is done by visualizing and creating dashboards in tableau
+The analysis is done by visualizing and built dashboards in tableau

 # File Explanation on Github